- reliable water supply

 Another advantage of such a system is the completely silent operation, unlike systems powered by aggregates.

-It is enough to start the system by turning the switch and it still works on its own.
-If the weather is cloudy, the system will give the amount of water that can be obtained depending on the number of solar panels installed.
-If there is not enough solar energy, the system will automatically stop and restart when conditions are met.
+It is enough to start the system by turning the switch and it still works all by itself.
+If the weather is cloudy the system will give the amount of water that can be obtained depending on the number of solar panels installed.
+If there is insufficient solar energy, the system will automatically stop and restart when conditions are met.

 In case of lack of water in the well, the pump also stops and starts running only when the water returns.

 The pumps can be divided into two basic types:

 - pumps with great depths delivering less water (up to 1.0 m3 / h and 250 m deep).

 pumps that deliver a large amount of water from shallow depths (can deliver up to 18 m3 / h with 2 m depth).

 - Installation of the solar panels to power the pump can be either on a fixed carrier, or on a carrier with two pivoting axes that monitors the trajectory of the sun at all times.
 This results in up to 50% higher utilization than the fixed-carrier system.
 For this system, it is recommended that six to eight solar panels be mounted on a pivot-mounted carrier.